lantr-io/cosmex/docs/Whitepaper.md

      - Possible solution: validate Close Snapshot balance == locked, reject otherwise.

 1. Counterparty signs the Snapshot and Tx, sends it back.
 Now both parties have a BothSignedSnapshot.
-1. The initiator signes the Tx and publishes it.
+1. The initiator signs the Tx and publishes it.
 If the Tx is reorged, the initiator sends a new BothSignedSnapshot with the PendingTx discarded.
 1. After the Tx is confirmed, the exchange sends a new ExchangeSignedSnapshot with PendingTx accepted.
 1. A client signs the Snapshot and sends it back.